 Homemade Naan Recipe – Soft, Fluffy Indian Flatbread

-Unleashing the Flavors of Homemade Naan
+Unleashing the Flavours of Homemade Naan

 How Naan Was Invented

 The origins of naan can be traced back to the Mughal courts, where royal chefs experimented with Persian cooking techniques and local South Asian ingredients.
-Initially, they prepared a dough using flour, yogurt, and yeast to create a soft and elastic texture.
+Initially, they prepared a dough using flour, yoghurt, and yeast to create a soft and elastic texture.

-Afterward, the dough was baked inside clay ovens known as tandoors, which produced the signature puffed bread with slightly charred edges.
+Afterwards, the dough was baked inside clay ovens known as tandoors, which produced the signature puffed bread with slightly charred edges.
 Consequently, the result was a soft, fluffy bread with a distinctive smoky aroma.

-Because naan paired beautifully with rich curries, kebabs, and gravies, it soon became a royal favorite among Mughal emperors.
+Because naan paired beautifully with rich curries, kebabs, and gravies, it soon became a royal favourite among Mughal emperors.
 Over time, regional adaptations refined the recipe, and eventually naan evolved into a versatile bread enjoyed by people across India and beyond.

 History of Naan

 Naan originated in South Asia and gradually developed into a staple bread during the Mughal era.
-Persian culinary influences significantly shaped its preparation style as well as its flavor profile.
+Persian culinary influences significantly shaped its preparation style as well as its flavour profile.

 Traditionally, chefs baked naan in tandoor ovens, which allowed the bread to cook quickly while developing a slightly crisp exterior.
 Meanwhile, the inside remained soft and pillowy.